How to Become an Illustrator: Career Roadmap

 - Look for freelance work during school.
 Students can start looking for freelance work as soon as they get into college.
 Not only could freelance jobs provide extra income, but illustrators can use their projects to strengthen their portfolios and add the time spent to their work experience.

-- Find ways to showcase previous projects.
-In addition to maintaining a portfolio, displaying illustrations and artistic works online or at local galleries may provide professional exposure.
+Illustrators can attract clientele by showcasing artistic works online or at local galleries.
 Illustrators with websites may advertise their work in order to attain freelance assignments while seeking full-time work.
+With a developed reputation illustrators can have greater freedom in choosing assignments they find appealing.